wookdev/munged-org/rofl/user-types.md

 Scon is short for Student Consultant.
 Scons are people hired to help users learn and work with the university's machinery.
-A pod is a UNM term for a place where such machinery is made available.</p>
+A pod is a UNM term for a place where such machinery is made available.

 ### The nine types of users: